modmoto/MicrowaveCommandline/README.md

 - [X] Async Hooks with Hangfire.
 - [X] @OnChild Notation for domain classes react to child actions.
 - [ ] Querry Class to make api more flexible and introduce CQRS
-- [ ] Add entity and aggregate separation, to be more domain driven.
-Entities should only contain IDs, Aggregates are the current DomainClass
 - [ ] Cron Notation for Async Hooks.
 - [ ] Retry counter and escape mechanism for async hooks
 - [ ] Add Grapqhl endpoint for being able to do useful filtering besides id